 Topic 4: History of Honey Bee Diseases in America – Surprisingly interesting!

-Learning objectives: specify information, skills, and concepts being presented, and what the attendee is expected to learn from your lecture.
-This lecture presents a historical overview of honey bee diseases in the US.
+Learning objectives: This lecture presents a historical overview of honey bee diseases in the US.
 Attendees will learn how relative risks were and are evaluated and how solutions evolved in management practices to counter the impact and spread of the diseases.

 Speaker: Dennis vanEngelsdorp

-Topic 5: Varroa Anatomy: Why it Matters to Your Bee
+Topic 5: Varroa Anatomy and Why it Matters to The Bees